openmeteo/hspatial/docs/api.rst

    If the *point* does not fall in the raster, :exc:`RuntimeError` is raised.

-.. function:: hspatial.extract_point_timeseries_from_rasters(files, point)
+.. function:: hspatial.extract_point_timeseries_from_rasters(files_or_prefix, point)

    Extracts and returns a :class:`~timeseries.Timeseries` object that corresponds to the values of a specific point in several rasters.

-   *files* is a sequence or set of rasters, which should contain the same variable in different times; for example, the rasters can be representing spatial rainfall, each raster at a different time.
-The ``TIMESTAMP`` GDAL metadata item of each raster must contain the time in ISO 8601 format.
+   *files_or_prefix* is either a string or a sequence or set.
+If it is a sequence or set, it is filenames of raster files which should contain the same variable in different times; for example, the rasters can be representing spatial rainfall, each raster at a different time.

+   If *files_or_prefix* is a string, then it is a prefix.
+In that case, the function picks up all the files named :samp:`{files_or_prefix}-{d}.tif` (*d* is ignored in this version, but it should be a date).

+   In both cases, the ``TIMESTAMP`` GDAL metadata item of each raster must contain the time in ISO 8601 format.

    *point* is an OGR point object.
 It need not be in the same reference system as *files*; however, the files must contain